driessenslucas/researchproject/user_manual.md

 - Always execute `docker-compose down` after use to ensure proper virtual display startup.

 #### Setup Instructions

+- Make sure the i2c interface is enabled on the RPI.
+You can follow this guide [here](https://www.raspberrypi-spy.co.uk/2014/11/enabling-the-i2c-interface-on-the-raspberry-pi/).

 - Install Docker on the RPI.
 You can follow this nice guide here [here](https://pimylifeup.com/raspberry-pi-docker/).